foxe6/exhentai-mirror-freemium/README.md

 - ehentai free version is [here (e-hentai-mirror-royalty-free)](https://github.com/foxe6/e-hentai-mirror-royalty-free)
 - this is for demonstration only, limitations are expected
 - become a donor to receive freemium access
-  - better response time, less limitations
+  - better response time, fewer limitations
   - gallery metadata api [(https://api.e-hentai.org/api.php)](https://api.e-hentai.org/api.php)
   - reliable redundant upstream
 - support this project to bring more features to live